-The Group has undertaken on-going care and maintenance and community relations work undertaken at Gubong in the year to 31 December 2021.
-With the joint venture position now resolved with Southern Gold Limited, operational activities are being planned for on the ground re-engagement during 2022.
+The Group has undertaken on-going care and maintenance work and community relations in the year to 31 December 2022.
+The Company filed an application for a Mountain Temporary Use Permit (MTUP) in December 2022.

-4.2.3 The Kochang Project
+4.2.2 The Kochang Project